fokamdk99/EmpikPalindrome/README.md

 docker run --name jenkins-empik --rm --detach --network jenkins --env DOCKER_HOST=tcp://docker:2376 --env DOCKER_CERT_PATH=/certs/client --env DOCKER_TLS_VERIFY=1 --volume jenkins-data:/var/jenkins_home --volume jenkins-docker-certs:/certs/client:ro --volume "%HOMEDRIVE%%HOMEPATH%":/home --publish 8080:8080 --publish 50000:50000 myjenkins-empik:1.1
 ```

-Before accessing Jenkins, there a few steps that are necessary in order to proceed further.
-Open a browser and paste the following url: ``` http://localhost:8080 ```.
+Before accessing Jenkins, there a few steps that are necessary in order to proceed further:
+* Open a browser and paste the following url: ``` http://localhost:8080 ```.
 "Unlock Jenkins" page should appear.
-Display the Jenkins console log: ``` docker logs jenkins-empik ```, copy the automatically generated password (between the two sets of asterisks) and paste it.
+* Display the Jenkins console log: ``` docker logs jenkins-empik ```, copy the automatically generated password (between the two sets of asterisks) and paste it.
 After clicking "continue" button, "Customize Jenkins" page should appear.
-Select option "install suggested plugins".
-In the last step, create first admin user and click "save and finish".
+* Select option "install suggested plugins".
+After plugins have been installed, click "save and continue".
+* create first admin user and click "save and finish".

-To be able to manage your java application, add a Maven installation in Jenkins.
+* To be able to manage your java application, add a Maven installation in Jenkins.
 To do so, navigate to dashboard and select "manage jenkins" and then "global tool configuration".
 Scroll down to "Maven installations", click "Add Maven", provide name "maven-3.8.1" and choose version ``` 3.8.1 ```.
 Remember to save new settings.

+___

-## Stage 3 and 4
+## Stage 3
 Connect Jenkins to github repository.
-Create a Jenkins Pipeline that builds your spring boot application when
-changes are pushed to Github.

 It is assumed that a github repository is already created.
 Navigate to Jenkins dashboard and select "New Item" from the left side.
 Choose "pipeline" project, provide a valid name for the newly created project and click "ok".
 In "general" tab provide a brief description.
 Underneath, select "GitHub project" option and paste a url of the github repository.
 In "build triggers" section select "GitHub hook trigger for GITScm polling".
 Then, in "pipeline" tab select definition as "Pipeline script from SCM", SCM as "Git" and paste repository URL.
 In "branch specifier" field type ``` */main ```.
 Additionally, change "script path" from ``` Jenkins ``` to ``` springboot-first-app/Jenkinsfile ```.